Abhishikaf/Inner_Emerging_Markets_Analyzer/README.md

 ![Percent Growth](images/streamlit_4.png)<br>

 Personal Income plotted with percent growth for all the states.
 It shows an interesting trend.
 One of our hypotheses was that states with high personal income will have a higher growth percentage and vice versa.
 Overall, we expected the line plot of percent growth to be linear with a couple of anomalies.
 But we see there are some high income states like New Hampshire and Connecticut which show a very low rate of growth.
-Similarly there are some low income states like New Mexico and Utah which show an unprecedented growth rate. <br>
+Similarly there are some low income states like New Mexico and Utah which show impressive growth rates. <br>
 ![Personal Income with Growth Rate](images/streamlit_5.png)<br>